 A bit of washi tape for interest and some splatter stamped with Gorgeous Grunge, and voila, page done!!

 This is another page using the great sketch from last months Scrapbooking Challenge at JAI - using the sketch certainly helped me to put together this page quite quickly.

 Once I settled onto my colour scheme and lacey details it was super quick!!
 I have used Crisp Cantaloupe and the coordinating patterned paper with a paper doily cut into thirds for the scallop edge at the top third of the page.

 A piece of delicate details lace tape for the flag under the picture,

 and at the bottom left corner of the page completed the lacey theme.
 The flowers are from Flower Shop stamp set, and the centres of the flowers are punched from filter paper with the teeny scallop punch.

-Hello and Welcome to our Sunday Night Blog Hop and challenge CASEING the CATTY.
-To CASE is to Copy And Share Everything or to Cop...
+Hello and Welcome to another amazing Sunday Night Blog Hop and Challenge CASEING the CATTY.
+To CASE is to Copy And Share Everything or to Co...

-Hello and Welcome to our Sunday Night Blog Hop and Challenge CASEING the CATTY.
-To CASE is to Copy And Selectively Edit or to Copy...
+Hello and Welcome to our wonderful Sunday Night Blog Hop and Challenge CASEING the Catty.
+To CASE is to Copy And Share Everything or to Co...